elix/elix.org/content/AriaListMixin.md

 (Does the component expose its semantics by wrapping/extending a native element, or using ARIA roles, states, and properties?).

+This mixin generally works at the end of the render [pipeline](pipeline):

+> events → methods/properties → **state → render**

+**Expects** the component to provide:
+* `state.selectedIndex` property indicating the index of the currently selected item.
+* `items` property representing the items that can be selected.
+This is usually provided by [ContentItemsMixin](ContentItemsMixin).

+**Provides** the component with:
+* `updates` property that [RenderUpdatesMixin](RenderUpdatesMixin) can use to update ARIA attributes on the component's host element and its contained items.

+## Usage

-Elix mixins and components should support universal access for all users.
-The work required to properly expose the selection state of a component in ARIA is complex, but thankfully fairly generalizable.
-It should be possible to implement useful default behavior in a mixin such as `SelectionAriaMixin`.
+Elix mixins and components support universal access for all users.
+The work required to properly expose the selection state of a component in ARIA is complex, but thankfully fairly generalizable. `AriaListMixin` provides a reasonable baseline implementation of ARIA support for list components.
 (Another important aspect of supporting universal access is to provide full keyboard support.
 See [KeyboardMixin](KeyboardMixin) and its related mixins.)

-Example:
+### Example

     // A sample element that exposes single-selection via ARIA. class AccessibleList extends
-        SelectionAriaMixin(SingleSelectionMixin(HTMLElement)) {
+        AriaListMixin(SingleSelectionMixin(HTMLElement)) {
       get items() {
         return this.children;
       }